The secret to happy service desk employees

 Building a dream team and creating a safe working environment are the first steps towards happy employees.
-Curious about what else you can do to nurture happy employees on your service desk?
-Then take a look at the other blogs in our service culture series or sign up for our weekly newsletter.
+Curious about what else you can do to nurture happy employees at your service desk?
+Take a look at our other blogs about service culture.

 Which Sesame Street character at the service desk are you?

 Which Sesame Street character at the service desk are you?
 Take the quiz to find out and download our Microsoft Teams background for your next video call.